ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

     - E301: One blank line is expected but no blank line is found.
     - E303: Too many blank lines are found.
     - E501: Line too long.
 Based on the option ``max-line-length`` included in the configuration.
-    - F401: Module import but not used.
+    - F401: Module imported but not used.
     - F403: ``from module import *`` used.

     A full list of error codes and their descriptions can be found `here <https://flake8.pycqa.org/en/3.9.2/user/error-codes.html>`__.